-Tax support has varied dramatically within the components of the higher education budget as well.
-Figure 5 displays changes in tax support among the four largest segments of the higher education budget: universities, community colleges, the Illinois Student Assistance Commission (ISAC) and the State Universities Retirement System (SURS), again adjusted for inflation.
 The growth in ISAC support is clearly evident, driven upward by changes in the maximum award which students can receive, an expanding cadre of students seeking financial assistance and tuition and fee increases at universities, community colleges and selected for profit institutions.
 Other financial aid programs such as Information Technology Grants and the Illinois Incentive for Access program have also contributed to the rise in ISAC funding.
 As with all sectors within higher education over the past four years, ISAC faced significant reductions.
-In FY 2007, ISAC general revenue funding increased by 2.7%.
-The Monetary Award Program funding increased by \$7.6 million over FY 2006 and \$3.1 million in grant funding was added.
-Additional funding for ISAC has been appropriated based on the sale of all or portions of the loan portfolio.
-The student loan operating fund is expected to fund an additional \$26.8 million for MAP and \$34.4 million for the MAP Plus program.
+In FY 2008, ISAC general revenue funding increased by 6.9%.
+The Monetary Award Program funding increased by \$26.8 million over FY 2008.
+Funding for the MAP Plus program has been eliminated.